jkwon-dev/youtube_app/README.md

 ## Youtube app

-- This is clone cording with React
+- This is clone coding with React

 ## Reference